newren/git-filter-repo/Documentation/examples-from-user-filed-issues.md

 First, run fsck to get a list of the corrupt objects, e.g.:
 ```
-$ git fsck
+$ git fsck --full
 error in commit 166f57b3fbe31257100361ecaf735f305b533b21: missingSpaceBeforeDate: invalid author/committer line - missing space before date
+error in tree c15680eae81cc8539af7e7de766a8a7c13bd27df: duplicateEntries: contains duplicate file entries
 Checking object directories: 100% (256/256), done.
 ```

+Odds are you'll only see one type of corruption, but if you see multiple, you can either do multiple filterings, or create replacement objects for all the corrupt objects (both commits and trees), and then do the filtering.
+Since the method for handling corrupt commits and corrupt tress is slightly different, I'll give examples below for each.

+### Handling repository corruption -- commit objects

-Then print out that object literally to a temporary file:
+Print out the corrupt object literally to a temporary file:
 ```
 $ git cat-file -p 166f57b3fbe31257100361ecaf735f305b533b21 >tmp
 ```